My Top 5 Early Spring Garden Flowers

 In my opinion these are the top 5 early spring garden flowers in the UK.
-I will explain why I have included each flower.
+Obviously this is just my favourite list but they are all included for good reasons.
+I will explain why I have included each flower in their descriptions below..

 Who could fail to love daffodils?
 Daffodils are so bright and cheerful and so early in the year.
 They cheer up many a dark corner in spring where nothing else will flower this early in the year.
 They look beautiful planted ‘en mass’ on a banking or in a flower bed but they can look just as beautiful in a small clump.
 I particularly like the dwarf varieties as in my own garden the full size varieties often suffer a lot of wind damage and end up in a vase indoors.

 They are so easy to grow.
 You just plant the bulbs in the autumn and wait to enjoy their bright colours in the spring.
 They come back year after year.
+If you simply want a mass of colour then you can buy these bulbs very cheaply and make a big bold statement.
+If you prefer a more subtle display then search for some of the more rare varieties and dwarf varieties.
 There are also many different varieties and details in petals but I love the bold bright yellow varieties.

 Hellebore (Christmas Rose)